John Alcock

 1861

-Earthenware and Ironstone manufacturer at the Cobridge Works, Cobridge, Stoke-on-Trent, England.
+Earthenware and Ironstone manufacturer at the Cobridge Pottery, Cobridge, Stoke-on-Trent, England.

-• John Alcock operated here on his own account from 1853 and in 1848 he rebuilt the front of the range.
-According to Jewitt, Ceramic Art of Great Britain the business manufactured white granite ware 'exclusively for the American markets'.
+• According to Jewitt, Ceramic Art of Great Britain the business manufactured white granite ware 'exclusively for the American markets'.

 Subsequently: Henry Alcock & Co (Ltd)